This article helps you sort through organic treatments and home remedies for plant diseases.

 11. Late Blight

-Tomatoes and potatoes suffer the most from this disease, which occurs late in the growing season.
+Tomatoes and potatoes are most affected by this disease, which occurs late in the growing season.

 Late blight appears as water-soaked, dark green, or purple-brown spots on leaves.
 Interestingly, this disease caused the Irish Potato Famine in the 1840s [3].